Skip to main content

 Expectations

-• Develop a long-range plan with the teacher candidate for the assumption of increasing classroom responsibilities as agreed upon by the college supervisor and mentor teacher.
+• Develop a long-range plan with the teacher candidate for the assumption of increasing classroom responsibilities as agreed upon by the university supervisor and mentor teacher.

 • Observe the candidate’s teaching and offer both oral and written comments/feedback as often as possible.